Solemn Sun: 2009 - 2014: Jim Lockey & The Solemn Sun

 In 2012 Jim Lockey & The Solemn Sun played sets at festivals around the world as well as two UK headline tours.
 The band has played alongside the likes of Mumford & Sons, Frank Turner, Dry the River, Johnny Flynn, Alessi's Ark and Pete Doherty, with Jim rounding off 2012 opening for friend, fan and label mate Frank Turner on his UK and Ireland headline tour in November/December.
 February 2013 saw the band playing a 5-week headline tour of the UK and a U.S run with Dropkick Murphys, followed by appearances at South by Southwest and a short European tour.
 They played a number of UK/EU summer festivals in 2013.

 2014: Solemn Sun

 In July 2014, the band announced they would be returning under the name of "Solemn Sun" and a change in musical style.
-Jim Lockey played a selection of the Jim Lockey & The Solemn Sun's former works for what he claimed to be the last ever time in an acoustic set at Two Thousand Trees Festival.
+Jim Lockey played a selection of the Jim Lockey & The Solemn Sun's former works for what he claimed to be the last ever time in an acoustic set at 2000trees.

 The band released their first EP after the change in styles titled § on 13 October 2014.

-2020: Solemn Sun
+2022/23: Jim Lockey and the Solemn Sun

-In 2020 Jim Lockey claimed it was him who ate the bat and started the Corona Crisis.
-Jim has not been to China, though his favourite takeaway is Chinese.
+In early 2022 the band announced they would return as JL&TSS and a new album will be released via Xtra Mile Recordings in 2023, beginning with single 'Reno' on 12.05.23.